Towards a Rigorous Evaluation of Time-series Anomaly Detection: Background

 \subsection{Unsupervised TAD}

 A typical AD setting assumes that only normal data are accessible during the training time.
 Therefore, an unsupervised method is one of the most appropriate approaches for TAD, which trains a model to learn shared patterns in only normal signals.
 The final objective is to assign different anomaly scores to inputs depending on the degree of their abnormality, i.e., low and high anomaly scores for normal and abnormal inputs, respectively.
-Recent unsupervised TAD methods can be categorized into three types: reconstruction-based, forecasting-based, and others.

-\textbf{Reconstruction-based AD} method trains a model to minimize the distance between a normal input and its reconstruction.
+Reconstruction-based AD method trains a model to minimize the distance between a normal input and its reconstruction.
 Anomalous input at the test time results in large distance as it is difficult to reconstruct.
 The distance, or reconstruction error, serves as an anomaly score.
-Various network architectures have been adopted for reconstruction, from an autoencoder~\cite{malhotra2016lstm} to a generative adversarial network (GAN)~\cite{li2019mad, zhou2019beatgan}.
-The distance metrics also vary from the Euclidean distance~\cite{audibert2020usad} to likelihood of reconstruction~\cite{su2019robust}.

-\textbf{Forecasting-based AD} method is similar to the reconstruction-based methods, except that it predicts a signal for the future time steps.
-The distance between the predicted and ground truth signal is considered an anomaly score. \citeauthor{hundman2018detecting} adopted a long short-term memory (LSTM)~\cite{hochreiter1997long} to forecast the current time-step-ahead input.
-Another variant of the recurrent model, the gated recurrent unit~\cite{chung2014empirical}, was applied to the forecasting-based TAD~\cite{wu2020developing}.

-\textbf{Others} include various attempts to model the normal data distribution.
-One-class classification-based approaches~\cite{ma2003timeseries, shen2020timeseries} measured the similarity between the hidden representations of the normal and abnormal signals.
-Real-time anomaly detection in multivariate time-series (RADM)~\cite{ding2018radm} applied hierarchical temporal memory and a Bayesian network to model normal data distribution.
-Recently, as graph neural networks (GNNs) have shown very good performance in modeling temporal dependency, their use in TAD is growing rapidly~\cite{chen2021learning, deng2021graph}.
+Forecasting-based approach trains a model to predict the signal that will come after the normal input, and takes the distance between the ground truth and predicted signal as an anomaly score.
+Please refer to Appendix for detailed examples of each category.